lh3/rmaxcut/README.md

 ```
 It will take a couple of minutes on a single thread.
 Increasing option `-r`
 often leads to a better solution for the largest few connected components.
+Rmaxcut emits good enough solutions to problems at my hand.
+I haven't compared
+it to other more sophisticated max-cut solvers.
+Use with caution.

 ## Algorithms